TexasTorque/TorqueLearn/pages/Hardware/Motor Types.md

 attraction between a stator (a set of stationary magnets) and a rotor (a rotating set of magnets), resulting
 in circular motion.

-A bruhsed motor's stator is made up of two opposite poles facing in towards the rotor, attracting the rotor,
+A brushed motor's stator is made up of two opposite poles facing in towards the rotor, attracting the rotor,
 composed of copper coil electromagnets.
 However, if the charges of the rotor electromagnets remain constant,
 the rotor would move into orientation with the stator and then stop, which does not produce the desired
 continuous rotation.
 Instead the polarity of the electro magnets must be reversed every 180 degrees (in